 The first thing to think about when buying your camera drone is what do you want to achieve with it?
-Do you want to fly with FPV for fun around your farm? or do you want to make high quality aerial video’s for a career.
+Do you want to fly with FPV for fun? or do you want to make high quality aerial video’s for a career.

-The next step up would be a heavy lift hex or octocopter that has the power to lift heavier cameras and pro gimbals, These are for professionals who intend to make a career out of aerial photography/videography.
+The next step up would be commercial drones which can be used in a number of different applications.
+The most popular uses for commercial drones currently are; Photography, Surveying, inspections, search and rescue and radiometric measurements (thermal) .
 The investment can be large but the returns from commercial work are substantial.
 If this is something you want to work towards then the best course of action is to contact us.

 Anything shot from the air, whether it be video or photos can be called aerial photography, In the past the most common Aerial photography was done in helicopters, now with powerful battery powered multi-rotors on the market, aerial photography is more accessible than ever before.

 To see our most popular aerial photography drones you can click here.